ngoodger/nle-language-wrapper/README.md

 obsv, reward, done, info = env.step(wait_action)
 ```

-For a detailed walkthrough of the environment see TODO notebook.

 ## Manual play
 To directly interact with an NLE or MiniHack environment run the following script.
 ```